top of page

 Why does triage need expertise at the front end?

-This is why I place so much importance on triage.
+When it comes to systems review, my view is that triaging must be a key focus.
 Triage and intake are not merely administrative tasks.
 They are strategic decision points.
 This is where organisations decide what matters, what is urgent, what can be resolved quickly, and what genuinely requires a more formal and resource-intensive pathway.
 If that front-end filtering is weak, backlog is not just revealed by the system; it is actively created by it.

 The Office of the Privacy Commissioner in New Zealand provides a useful practical example.
 Its decision guide says some complaints can be resolved without formal investigation and gives the example of a phone call to explain obligations and give advice as a sufficient intervention in the right matter.
 It also makes clear that staff need to be deliberate about whether they are attempting early resolution or moving into formal investigation.
 That is exactly the kind of nuanced early judgement many dispute resolution systems need more of.
 (Office of the Privacy Commissioner, 2024).